Best microphone for gaming in 2024: from streaming to podcast mics, these are my top picks

 Reasons to avoid

-✅ You're looking for something more than a desktop microphone: The Alias Pro performs fine on a desk, but that included Stream Mixer is so powerful, pairing it with an arm means you're getting into studio-quality territory.
+✅ You're looking for something more than a desktop microphone: The Alias Pro performs fine on a desk, but that included Stream Mixer brings quick switching to the party.

-If you want to start streaming without the fuss: Streaming audio can be a pain, but the Sonar software in combination with the flexibility of the Stream Mixer takes as much of the hassle out as it can.
-Looks nice on your desk, too.
+✅ If you want to start streaming without the fuss: Streaming audio can be a pain, but the Sonar software in combination with the flexibility of the Stream Mixer makes it easier than most.

-If you're not going to use it with an arm: The Alias Pro sounds about the same as the regular Alias on a desk, which is to say, pretty good.
-Still, it'd be a waste not to take advantage of the potentially great audio here by getting it close up.
+❌ If you're not going to use it with an arm: The Alias Pro sounds about the same as the regular Alias on a desk, which is to say, pretty good.
+Still, it'd be a waste not to take advantage here by getting it close up.

 Setting up a stream with great audio is traditionally not easy, which is the reason we're sticking the SteelSeries Alias Pro in as our best microphone for streaming.
 It might be pricey, but what you're paying for here is really the Stream Mixer that comes with it, and all the streamer friendly features that make it a fantastic buy, even if it is pricey at a $330/£330 MSRP.

-Once you've booted up the Sonar software you'll discover that it takes away most of the strain of setting up a load of complicated inputs, outputs and audio gear.
-Drop down menus and great hardware/software discovery means that this package does its best to make all those confusing settings as straightforward as possible, and the RGB lit buttons and dials on the front of the interface can be programmed in a variety of ways to make streaming control easy, straightforward, and right beneath your fingertips.
+Once you've booted up the Sonar software you'll discover it takes away most of the strain of setting up a load of complicated inputs, outputs and audio gear.
+Drop down menus and great hardware/software discovery means that this package does its best to make all those confusing settings as straightforward as possible, and the RGB lit buttons and dials on the front of the interface can be programmed in a variety of ways to make streaming control easy.

-More than that, the included audio-adjustment settings are simply brilliant.
-There's a compressor, ClearCast AI-noise reduction and an easy to use EQ with plenty of useful presets, which means getting a great sound out of this setup is about as easy as it could be.
+More than that, the included audio-adjustment settings are simple to use.
+There's a compressor, ClearCast AI-noise reduction and a straightforward EQ with plenty of useful presets, which means getting a good sound out of this setup is easy.
 However, there is a bit of a catch.

-The SteelSeries Alias Pro, and that fantastic preamp that comes with, really, really appreciates being close up, and that means using a boom arm to get the microphone right up to your face.
-That'd all be well and good, except SteelSeries doesn't provide one with the package, limiting you to a desk stand instead.
+The SteelSeries Alias Pro really, really appreciates being up close, and that means using a boom arm to get the microphone right up to your face.
+That'd be all well and good, except SteelSeries doesn't provide one with the package, limiting you to a desk stand instead.

 And you're going to want one.
-Up close, the SteelSeries Alias Pro really shines, and studio-quality audio becomes simple to achieve thanks to that software package and the quality of the 1-inch capsule provided.
-It's also small and compact, which means its not in your face in the same way something like the Shure MV7 might be, although if you're looking for ultimate audio chops the Shure still just about takes it on raw sound.
+Up close, the SteelSeries Alias Pro really shines, and great streaming audio becomes easier to achieve thanks to that software package and the quality of the 1-inch capsule provided.
+It's also small and compact, which means its not quite as in your face as something like the Shure MV7+ might be, although if you're looking for ultimate audio chops the Shure still takes the crown for the best sound.
+It's also simple as can be to use, although it doesn't have a mixer for switching streaming settings on the fly.

-Streaming is difficult, and audio interfaces can be complicated beasts to wrangle.
-The SteelSeries Alias Pro takes as much hassle out of the process as it can, looks good doing it, and providing you get it up close, sounds fantastic to boot.
-It's a streamers best friend, but make sure you price in an arm, (or given the cost, even a leg), to get the most out of it.
+Streaming audio is difficult, and audio interfaces can be complicated beasts to wrangle.
+The SteelSeries Alias Pro takes as much hassle out of the process as it can, and that makes it the best microphone for streaming.
+Just make sure you price in an arm (or given the cost, even a leg) to get the most out of it.

 Read our full SteelSeries Alias Pro review.